 For companies developing applications one step in particular is often the most painful.
 It involves a lot of manual work to make sure database changes are managed and deployed in-sync with application changes.
 Managing and deploying database changes is by far the slowest and riskiest part of the application release process.
 Companies can remove the application release bottleneck with database continuous integration.

-It’s Time to Modernize Database Deployments
+It’s Time for Database Continuous Integration

 The database deployment process looks nothing like the modern continuous integration processes businesses are using to build and deploy application code.
-In fact the process to manage and deploy database changes has not changed in over 20 years.
+In fact, the process to manage and deploy database changes has not changed in over 20 years.
 What was acceptable when a company was doing 1 to 2 application releases a year is no longer sufficient in a world where applications are being released monthly, weekly or certainly daily.

 DevOps Meets Database

-- Prevent application release delays due to database deployment issues and keep application development team in sync with database continuous integration.
+- Prevent application release delays due to database deployment issues and keep application development teams in sync with database continuous integration.
 By triggering an automated build when database changes are checked into source control, developers get early feedback on whether changes can be successfully deployed.

 - Save time by creating a database deployment package that can be automatically promoted alongside application code changes.
-With database continuous integration, application development teams can deliver smaller, less risky deployments, making it possible to respond quicker to business or customer needs.
+With database continuous integration, application development teams can deliver smaller, less risky deployments, making it possible to respond quickly to business or customer needs.